-Google AI to make phone calls for users
+Google AI to make phone calls for you

 "There are very real and important questions being raised about the impact of these advances and the role they will play in our lives," he said towards the beginning of his presentation.

-"So we know the path ahead needs to be navigated carefully and deliberately, and we feel a deep sense of responsibility to get this right."
+"So, we know the path ahead needs to be navigated carefully and deliberately, and we feel a deep sense of responsibility to get this right."

-The firm dedicated a section of its presentation to what it referred to as Digital Wellbeing technologies.
+The firm dedicated a section of its opening presentation to what it referred to as Digital Wellbeing technologies.

 These included the ability to schedule screen breaks on YouTube to encourage young users to avoid spending too long on the app at a time.